Grantchester Grind

-Grantchester Grind is a novel written by Tom Sharpe, a British novelist born in 1928 who was educated at Lancing College and then at Pembroke College, Cambridge.

-Premise

-Grantchester Grind follows on from the story of the fictitious Porterhouse College, Cambridge, started in the previous book, Porterhouse Blue.
+Grantchester Grind is a novel written by British novelist Tom Sharpe.
+It follows on from the story in Porterhouse Blue of the fictitious Porterhouse College, Cambridge.

 Plot

 Porterhouse is a college which had an incident involving a bedder and the college's only research graduate student which caused the Bull Tower to be severely damaged.
 Since the college's funds were exhausted by a previous bursar with a tendency to gamble, one of the story's central themes is guided by the Senior Members' attempts to acquire funds for the college.